- USD $50.00 postpaid (international SAL shipping included)

 Design: Milkxhake (Javin Mo, Saki Ho)

-With infrastructure on the Internet, such as LCC and Airbnb, travel is no longer anything special.
+With infrastructure on the Internet, such as LCC and Airbnb, travel is no longer anything special, people simply take their PNW packable backpack pack their things and start the trip.
 Communities no longer merely strike root in a certain area; the net is making them more fluid.
 In this age of movement, Mobile Talk is an attempt at weaving a fluid community together.
 It’s a (mobile) talk event making the rounds of Asia’s continuously evolving cities, and is planned and organized by the creative platform OOO Projects in Osaka and Hong Kong’s design studio Milkxhake, previously in charge of IDEA’s Yellow Pages series.

 As a kick off, Mobile Talk was held in three East Asian cities in 2016: Osaka, Hong Kong and Taipei.
 The theme was #independent/#collective, and designers, artists, curators and editors—working independently, yet collectively active in projects—gathered to share their work.